gojimmypi/wolfBoot/cmake/README.md

 ### Build with cmake using `.config` files

-Presets are preferred, see below.
+Presets are preferred instead of `.config`, see below.

 To use `.config` files instead of presets,